-Plan of Ac tion to be Taken · Establish Facts of Establish Policy Situation Level of · Damain day of the Reference the First 10 Minutes Next 50 Minutes Subsequent Days Fire Alarm sounds automatically Fire/Explosion discovered by personnel in building Person on fire the Incident First 10 Minutes Evacuate building(s); follow Fire Drill Plan Call 911, unless Immediately determined to be a false alarm Indicate any medical emergency If a fire is located, turn off power and gas to the building(s) Provide first aid to victim(s), assist in evacuating building(s) Upon arrival of Fire Department, locate fire and provide map of campus; provide master key(s) to fire crew If fire discovered in specific area or explosion occurs, inform occupants and evacuate area Attend to injured by fire/explosion; help them evacuate the building Employees should attempt to extinguish only small fires, using suppression equipment available DO NOT use water on electrical fires DO NOT attempt to fight fires involving explosives DO NOT attempt to fight fires involving toxic chemicals or strong oxidizers Notify the Executive Director and Maintenance department Inform other occupants to leave immediate area Perform necessary immediate first aid on victims(s) Smother fire by rolling victim on ground Next 50 Minutes ◆ Maintain students in designated area until "all clear" is advised or other instructions given ◆ Keep students away from building until it is determined safe or until other instructions are given by the Fire Department Remainder of the Day Declare Code Green when appropriate Principal, police and appropriate central level staff hold joint press conference, if needed.
-Give specific details Give Superintendent update Principal meet with Safe School Team for update and evaluate Hold Staff meeting giving details and answering questions Summon counselors, social workers or other needed staff Meet with parents, if needed Update students Subsequent Days ◆ Early morning meeting with Safe School Team to update and revise plans, if needed ◆ Meet with parents if needed to update them on incident ◆ Continue follow up with students if needed ◆ Summon counselors as needed ◆ Meet with staff to update and revise plans.
-In accordance with OPUSD policy · As a resort, spray with dry chemical fire extinguisher Inform appropriate administrative/supervisory personnel Send notice home
+Plan of Ac ction to be Taken Delieve Establish Facts of Situation Establish Level of the · Remainder of the Outro amont Days Policy Reference Incident First 10 Minutes Next 50 Minutes Day Codo Subsequent Days ▲ In Fire Alarm sounds automatically Fire/Explosion discovered by personnel in building Person on fire Evacuate building(s); follow Fire Drill Plan Call 911, unless immediately determined to be a false alarm Indicate any medical emergency If a fire is located, turn off power and gas to the building(s) Provide first aid to victim(s), assist in evacuating building(s) Upon arrival of Fire Department, locate fire and provide map of campus; provide master key(s) to fire crew If fire discovered in specific area or explosion occurs, inform occupants and evacuate area Attend to injured by fire/explosion; help them evacuate the building Employees should attempt to extinguish only small fires, using suppression equipment available DO NOT use water on electrical fires DO NOT attempt to fight fires involving explosives DO NOT attempt to fight fires involving toxic chemicals or strong oxidizers Notify the Executive Director and Maintenance department Inform other occupants to leave immediate area Perform necessary immediate first aid on victims(s) Smother fire by rolling victim on ground Deluge with water As a resort, spray with dry chemical fire extinguisher Inform appropriate administrative/supervisory personnel ◆ Maintain students in designated area until "all clear" is advised or other instructions given ◆ Keep students away from building until it is determined safe or until other instructions are given by the Fire Department Declare Code Green when appropriate Principal, police and appropriate central level staff hold joint press conference, if needed.
+Give specific details Give Superintendent update Principal meet with Safe School Team for update and evaluate Hold Staff meeting giving details and answering questions Summon counselors, social workers or other needed staff Meet with parents, if needed Update students Send notice home Early morning meeting with Safe School Team to update and revise plans, if needed Meet with parents if needed to update them on incident Continue follow up with students if needed Summon counselors as needed Meet with staff to update and revise plans.
+In accordance with OPUSD policy It is a secondance with OPUSD policy

 NOTE: DO NOT USE TWO-WAY RADIOS OR CELLULAR PHONES.
 IT IS CRITICAL THAT YOU REMAIN CALM THROUGHOUT THE INCIDENT.
-Remember:

-- Principal or his/her designee is in charge. - It is better to be safe than sorry. - ♦ Maintain control of the facility at all times, unless an actual device is located or explosion occurs.
+- Principal or his/her designee is in charge. - It is better to be safe than sorry. - Maintain control of the facility at all times, unless an actual device is located or explosion occurs.
 If a device is found, law enforcement will assume control of the site.
 If an explosion occurs, the Fire Department will assume the lead role.